wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 ### How to Differentiate

 Surprisingly, the above three systems are quite different but can all be described with a single formula: client - server - database.
 If it applies to all systems, what is the point of system design?
-There must be some unique aspects about each particular system so that the design of it is essential in building it
+There must be some unique aspects about each particular system so that the design is essential in building and maintaining it.
+Systematically, there are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNjM5NzI2MCwtMTE2OTA4NTY5MCw4Nj
-g5ODA1OTMsMTE5MjYzMjA1NCw3MTgyNTg4NzIsLTMwMDc4Mzc5
-MSwxODk0Mjg3MjUsMTMwMzQzOTQyOSwtOTYwMDczMzMyLC02Mj
-I3ODU4MjIsMjA1MzY2OTQyOSw1MTY3Mjc2MDUsLTQ0NzUwMDIx
-MiwtMTA4NTgyNjE1LC0xMDg1ODI2MTUsLTY4NTkyNDYzN119
+eyJoaXN0b3J5IjpbLTE5ODY1MzI2MjAsLTExNjkwODU2OTAsOD
+Y4OTgwNTkzLDExOTI2MzIwNTQsNzE4MjU4ODcyLC0zMDA3ODM3
+OTEsMTg5NDI4NzI1LDEzMDM0Mzk0MjksLTk2MDA3MzMzMiwtNj
+IyNzg1ODIyLDIwNTM2Njk0MjksNTE2NzI3NjA1LC00NDc1MDAy
+MTIsLTEwODU4MjYxNSwtMTA4NTgyNjE1LC02ODU5MjQ2MzddfQ
+==
 -->